AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

 **Key behaviors**:
 * START_TIME format: yyyy-MM-dd HH:mm
-* DURATION must be a multiple of 5
+* DURATION must be a multiple of 5 and cannot be over 1440
 * Uses the 24-hour time format
+* Interviews happen sequentially - Each candidate can only have one interview scheduled at a time
+* New interview times will replace existing ones
+* Different candidates can have interviews scheduled at the same time

 **Examples**:
 * Schedule a morning interview for 40 minutes: